FormidableLabs/envy/docs/customizing.md

 - What data to show in the list view for the trace
 - What data to show in the detail for the trace

-**Let's start by example:**
+## Basic example walkthrough

-In the application you are sending traces from, you can create a new `class` like the following:
+In the application where you are self-hosting Envy, you can create a new `class` like the following:

 ```tsx
 // ./src/systems/CatFactsSystem.tsx